pieroblunda/medium-blog/articles/can-developer-productivity-be-measured.md

 You must be careful at measuring.
 Productivity can not be measure at individual level and it is very difficult to do it at team level.
 Mostly because some factors like "Synergy", "Internal relationship" or "Bureaucracy" are not measurable values.
 To reduce analysis to a simply velocity trend is naive (and [questioned](https://en.wikipedia.org/wiki/Velocity_(software_development))).

-Unlike what many people think, productivity is something that the team acquires immediately.
+Unlike what many people think, productivity is not something that the team acquires immediately.
 It is more similar to a pool game, where at the beginning you are in a situation and you slowly approach a goal, identifying along the way some pieces of the game that could be better positioned.

 To do as good as possible, you can identify situations that affect your productivity and try to fix it.
 It is important to know them and know how to react.
 Some of them can be measured and you can use Jira, but many other is difficult or impossible to measured.
 Productivity can not be measured directly but fortunately, you can identify unfavorable situations for productivity and attack them to improve productivity indirectly.